 The evaluator worked collaboratively with PTF to agree the methodology and develop a detailed evaluation plan.
 The key elements of the approach were:

-- Reviewing PTF reports, a sample of grantee project proposals, project completion reports, project completion assessments, other documents; review of PTF's book describing its first 12 years of experience, written by its founder, Pierre Landell-Mills. - Survey sent to all CAC grantees not met in person during the evaluation; analysis of the 21 returns.
+• Reviewing PTF reports, a sample of grantee project proposals, project completion reports, project completion assessments, other documents; review of PTF's book describing its first 12 years of experience, written by its founder, Pierre Landell-Mills.